7 Smart FOIA Request Tips That Actually Get Results

 Better request: “All memos, emails, and directives regarding X, within this date range, from these offices.”

-If you do not know exactly what to ask for, start with one of these.
+If you do not know exactly what to ask for, these FOIA request tips help you start small and smart.

-• The final report.
-The version sent upward, not drafts.
+- The final report.
+The version sent upward, not every draft.

-• The search terms.
-Emails with 3 to 5 keywords over a tight window.
+- The search terms.
+Emails with three to five keywords over a tight window.

 Then use what you get back to file a second request that is even tighter.